MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-fi-sample.md

 #### Update Modern POS

 1. Open the solution at **RetailSdk\\POS\\CloudPOS.sln**.
-2. Disable the legacy extension by removing the following lines from **extensions.json**:
+2. Disable the legacy POS extension by removing the following lines from **extensions.json**:

     ``` json
     {